-The results are in: On Tuesday, November 6, Barack Obama was reelected President of the United States.
-At Obama campaign headquarters, in Chicago, Illinois, cheers erupted from the crowd as the news was announced.
-Then, early Wednesday morning, Obama addressed his supporters and the nation.
-"Tonight, in this election, you, the American people, reminded us that while our road has been hard, while our journey has been long, we have picked ourselves up.
+On Tuesday, November 6, Barack Obama was reelected President.
+Early Wednesday morning, Obama spoke to supporters in Chicago, Illinois, and across the country.
+"Tonight, you, the American people, reminded us that while our road has been hard, while our journey has been long, we have picked ourselves up.
 We have fought our way back," he said.
 "We know in our hearts that for the United States of America, the best is yet to come."

-Minutes earlier, in Boston, Massachusetts, Republican candidate Mitt Romney had given a short concession speech to a room packed with supporters.
-"I so wish that I had been able to fulfill your hopes to lead the country in a different direction," he said.
-"But the nation chose another leader."
+Minutes earlier, in Boston, Massachusetts, Republican candidate Mitt Romney had given a short concession speech.
+"I so wish that I had been able to fulfill your hopes to lead the country in a different direction," he told his supporters.

-To access the digital edition of Time For Kids, go to timeforkids.com/digital.
+To access the digital editon of Time For Kids, go to timeforkids.com/digital.